w3f/Grants-Program/applications/NeuroZK.md

 Cyborg Network is developing a DePIN-based marketplace for edge computing resources, enabling latency-sensitive applications to scale globally with ease.
 Users can seamlessly offload specific low-latency workloads to edge locations while maintaining their core deployment in the cloud.
 Our vision is to serve as essential middleware at the network edge, orchestrating these tasks to reduce cloud operational costs and enhance existing cloud services.
 In response to user demand and recognizing the growing importance of distributed AI inference infrastructure, we are prioritizing the development of a decentralized AI compute platform leveraging ZK proofs as our go-to-market strategy.

 As part of our previous application, we delivered CyberDock, a product line focused on helping users deploy dockerized containers into our edge server network.
-We are now focusing on expanding this approach to a new product line called NueroZK, which will enable AI apps to run Inference Engines backed by ZK proofs.
+We are now focusing on expanding this approach to a new product line called NeuroZK, which will enable AI apps to run Inference Engines backed by ZK proofs.

 Users can easily run GPU based inference engines in our crowdsoruced GPU network, with compute integrity verified using a ZK SNARK proof that proves that the inference algorithm was executed with 100% accuracy without revealing the actual inference algorithm nor the query or result data.

 We are on a mission to establish Cyborg Network as a Polkadot parachain.
 Our decision is anchored in several key reasons:

 First, we're enticed by their advanced interoperable features, such as shared security and XCM.
 These functionalities pave the way for seamless integrations with other projects within the ecosystem.
-We have already initiated talks with a few ecosystem teams like [Peaq](https://www.peaq.network/), [Tanssi](https://www.tanssi.network/), [Ava Protocol](https://avaprotocol.org/) for potential integrations
+We have already initiated talks with a few ecosystem teams like [Peaq](https://www.peaq.network/), [Tanssi](https://www.tanssi.network/), [Ava Protocol](https://avaprotocol.org/) for potential integrations.

 Second, the unparalleled ecosystem and technical support provided by Polkadot and Kusama have been instrumental in our development, and we've had the privilege of closely collaborating with them over the years.